jschx/uguush/README.md

 Usage
 =====

-`-f` for fullscreen capture, `-s` for a selection rectangle,  `-w` for current window capture, and `-u <file>` to upload a file.
+  poomf.sh [options]

+Options:

+`-d` Delay the screenshot by the specified number of seconds.

+`-h` Show this help message.

+`-f` Take a fullscreen screenshot.

-`-g` to use uguu.se rather than pomf.
-Files will be kept for one hour and there is a max upload size of 150MB.
+`-g` Use uguu.se to upload.
+It keeps files for one hour and has a 150MB max upload size.

-For best results, bind each operation to a hotkey using `sxhkd` or `xbindkeys`.
+`-s` Take a selection screenshot.

+`-t` Use HTTPS, if the host supports it.

+`-u` <file> Upload a file.

+`-w` Take a screenshot of the current window.

 Requirements
 ============